arviz-devs/arviz/.github/ISSUE_TEMPLATE/usage-question----insert-question-here--.md

 Also include the ArviZ version and version of any other relevant packages.

 ## Relevant documentation or public examples
-Please provide any documentation, public examples, or any additional information which may be relevant to your question
+Please provide documentation, public examples, or any additional information which may be relevant to your question